This beginners guide will answer what is a chord in music, explain the different types of chords, and provide examples of basic chords.

 Chords and their progressions follow a pattern, much like the rest of the music.
 The sequence of chords in songs you play or create is known as a chord progression.

 Songwriters aim to combine chords that sound well together to help write music.
-They want chords that make them feel good, sad, angry, tense, gloomy, sexual, whatever you want to call it!
+They want chords that make them feel good, sad, angry, tense, gloomy, sexual, or whatever you want to call it!

 The chords you use and how they’re put together are crucial as songwriters, and they may aid in the composition of the melody or provide context for how the tune makes us feel.